 Whether you have severe shoulder pain, or severe pain on the outer part of your arm, this post is for you.

-There are many structures in the shoulder which can become injured and lead to shoulder pain.
-The 5 most common causes of shoulder pain we see include:
+There are many structures in the shoulder that can become upset or inflamed and lead to shoulder pain.
+The most common causes of pain can affect the nerves, tendons, ligaments, and bursa.

 - Calcific Tendonitis

 The cause of your shoulder pain has a lot to do with what age group you are in.
 Different problems arise in the shoulder and cause pain as we age.
-In each grouping I provide links which go into more detail on the specific diagnosis which is mentioned.
+In each grouping, I provide links that go into more detail on the specific diagnosis which is mentioned.

 - In the pediatric population most of you have shoulder pain due to a traumatic event, a fall, a tackle or a tumble off your new hoverboard.
 Shoulder dislocations are one of the leading causes of shoulder pain in this age group.

 - Labral tears are a very common source of shoulder pain in the pediatric athlete.
 The labrum is a cartilage disk that helps maintain stability of the shoulder.
 Pitchers and overhead athletes can develop a labral tear from repetitive stress.
 Football, soccer and other contact sports can produce a dislocation which leads to a different type of labral tear.

 - Stress fractures arise in this age group because their bones might still be growing.
 The “growth plate” will start to fail with the chronic repetitive stress of pitching in excess.

 Age 20-35: This age group also tends to suffer from trauma-related injuries.

 - Labral tears are still very high on the list of possible causes of shoulder pain, particularly if you are under 30.